mrisher/smtp-sts/reporting.md

 multiple errors.
-Reporters may report multiple applied policies (for example, an MTA-STS policy and a DANE TLSA record for the same domain and MX); even in the case where only a single policy was applied, the "policies" field of the report body must be an array and not a singular value.
+Reporters may report multiple applied policies (for example, an MTA-STS policy and a DANE TLSA record for the same domain and MX); even in the case where only a single policy was applied, the "policies" field of the report body MUST be an array and not a singular value.

 ## Report Time-frame